Skip to navigation Skip to content

 February and March - Members of Équiterre's food team attend three virtual sharing circles hosted by Farm to Cafeteria Canada to hear the vision of Indigenous school communities' food sovereignty projects.

-December - Équiterre wishes to become an ally of the First Peoples, Metis and Inuit.
-To this end, Équiterre is working with Samuel Rainville, Senior Advisor for Relations with First Peoples at the Université de Montréal.
+December - Équiterre wishes to become an ally of the First Nations, Métis and Inuit.
+To this end, Équiterre is working with Samuel Rainville, Senior Advisor for Relations with Indigenous at the Université de Montréal.

 2020